duplow/dns-over-https-nodejs/README.md

 # dns-over-https-nodejs

-A simple DNS Server that proxies to DoH(DNS over HTTPS) written in Node.js
+A simple DNS standard server that proxies to DoH(DNS over HTTPS) written in Node.js

 ### Next features